 3. Artificial Intelligence EmpowerS Accountants for Success

 Now, let’s talk more about the accountant’s role changing due to the pressure coming from developments in artificial intelligence.
+Note: we’re not saying an accountant’s job is in jeopardy!
+Just that the associated roles and responsibilities are changing.

 However, you should see the influence of AI on accounting not as a threat, but rather as an opportunity to combine artificial intelligence with human intelligence to achieve better results.